allo-protocol/allo-sdk-workshop-1/README.md

 ## Code Along [20 mins]

 1. [5 mins] Create a new Strategy(Pool) using the Allo SDK

+   2. Code-along: `NewPoolContext.tsx` - using the SDK

 2. [5 mins] Create a new Profile using the Allo SDK

+   1. Code-along: `NewPoolContext.tsx` - using the SDK

 3. [10 mins] Create a new application using the Allo SDK

+   1. Code-along: `ApplicationContext.tsx` - using the SDK

 4. ? out of scope ?
 [5 mins] Deploy the application to a testnet